EECS4481Team/HelpDeskAppV1/README.md

 npm start
 ```

-With the frontend and backend both started, you now can enjoy the app!
+With the frontend and backend and MySQL Server all started, you now can enjoy the app!